North Carolina Highway 10: Existing remnants

 There are two short remnants of NC 10 along US 74 in Swain County, in Bryson City near the Wesser community.
 The roads are named "Old 10" and "Old Route 10" respectively.
 Each segment is about 650 ft in length.

 There is a two-block section of NC 10 in Buncombe County, in Black Mountain.
 The segment runs north of and parallel to E. State Street (between Black Mountain and Ridgecrest) and I-40.
 In a residential neighborhood, the street is named "Old State Ten Road."

 A short distance after Marion, there is a segment which exits left from US 70 (now Memorial Park Road), curves and winds to the northeast, then southeast to Nebo, where it reconnects to US 70.
 It is marked (inconsistently) "Old Hwy 10 E." It is now State Road 1536.

 There is a segment of Old NC Hwy 10 right to the west of Hickory, starting in Icard and angling off southeast from US 70, passing under I-40(Exit 116), continuing to Shoupes Grove Church Road, turning east and crossing I-40 again at exit 118.
 Old NC 10 enters Hildebran, intersects with Center Street, then becomes Main Street, running along US 70 for a brief distance until meeting up again.

 Just east of Mebane, old NC 10 (now W 10 Road) runs for several miles parallel to current I-40/85, just a mile south of the highway.
-At Efland, the road now ends at the US 70 Connecter, but initially it ran a bit farther east, turned a sharp curve to the north, crossed the interstate immediately past the connector.
+At Efland, the road now ends at the US 70 Connector, but initially it ran a bit farther east, turned a sharp curve to the north, crossed the interstate immediately past the connector.
 It then went to the current Ben Johnson Road.

 South of Hillsborough, immediately over the I-85 interchange, there is a lengthy section of the old NC 10 running from NC 86 to NC 751.